 Because Jesus is a good God with ultimate authority in our world and lives, I can surrender to him and follow his teachings in the power of his Spirit.

-The goal of this study is not to drive deep into this particular parable; the goal is to help the students understand Christ’s authority as God.
+The goal is to help the students understand Christ’s authority as God.
 Because Christ is God, his teaching is truth and has power that no other teaching has.
-Use this particular parable to bring that point home.
 Because Jesus is God, He is the most firm foundation we could ever build on.

-- What I want the group to know and understand: Because Jesus is God, his teaching is truth, is our ultimate authority, and has power to change our lives based on how we respond to it.
+- KNOW: Because Jesus is God, his teaching is truth, our ultimate authority, and has power to change our lives based on how we respond to it.

-- What I want the group to experience: Excitement that God would speak to us through Jesus Christ and that we can hear and act on his words to build a solid foundation for life’s fiercest storms.
+- EXPERIENCE: Excitement that God would speak to us and that we can act on his words to build a solid foundation for life.

-- How I want the group to respond to Christ: By recognizing his goodness, surrendering to him, and acting on his words in the power of his Spirit.
+- DO: Recognize his goodness, surrender to him, and act on his words in the power of his Spirit.

 If you had to go through a flood, hurricane, tornado, or earthquake, which would you choose and why?

 *Read Matthew 7:24-27

 *1. This passage talks about weathering the storms of life.
 What analogy does Jesus use?